cylonx/WorkflowNetsWithDataToMaude/example/readme.md

 ![Alt text](/Img/wfd.png?raw=true "Title")

-The example depicts a WFD-net modelling the pthe processing of an ap- plication for a student loan
+The example depicts a WFD-net modelling the processing of an application for a student loan

 The data elements involved are: D = {a, ad, scs, cr, rn, ld}.